Onset of color transparency in holographic light-front QCD: Conclusions and Outlook

-The hadronic size decreases inversely to the momentum transfer squared $Q^2$, and it increases with the hadron's twist $\tau$.
-This corresponds physically to the fact that the momentum transfer required to produce a compact hadronic Fock state increases with the number of its fundamental constituents.
-An essential consequence is that at a given momentum transfer, the effective transverse size for mesons with leading twist $\tau =2$ is smaller than for baryons with $\tau=3,4$, corresponding to Fock states with $ L=0 $ and $ L=1 $ respectively.
-In fact, the proton is predicted to have a ``two-stage" color transparency onset with $Q^2>14~{\rm GeV}^2$ for the twist-3 Fock state with orbital angular momentum $ L=0$, and at $Q^2 > 22~{\rm GeV}^2$ for the later full onset of CT for its combined $L = 0$ and $L=1$ twist-4 components.
+The hadronic size decreases inversely to $Q^2$, and increases with the hadron's twist, $\tau$.
+This corresponds physically to the fact that the momentum transfer, required to produce a compact hadronic Fock state, increases with the number of its fundamental constituents.
+An~essential consequence is that at a given momentum transfer, the~effective transverse size for mesons with leading twist $\tau =2$ is smaller than for baryons with $\tau=3$ and $4$, corresponding to Fock states with the orbital LF angular momenta, $ L=0 $ and $ L=1 $, respectively.
+Actually, the~proton is predicted to have a ``two-stage'' CT onset with $Q^2>14~{\rm GeV}^2$ for the twist-3 Fock state with orbital angular momentum $ L=0$, and~at $Q^2 > 22~{\rm GeV}^2$ for the later full onset of CT for its combined $L = 0$ and $L=1$ twist-4 components. {In contrast, the~neutron is predicted to have a ``one-stage'' color transparency onset at $Q^2 > 22~{\rm GeV}^2$ because of the dominance of its Pauli FF.

-Color transparency is predicted to occur at a significantly higher $Q^2$ for baryons $(Q^2 > 14~{\rm GeV}^2)$ than for mesons $(Q^2 > 4~{\rm GeV}^2)$.
-In fact, it was already proposed in Ref.~\cite{Blaettel:1993rd}, by comparing with nucleon-nucleon scattering, that color transparency effects should be more pronounced for a meson beam.
-Our predictions for the onset of CT are consistent with the results at JLab, which have confirmed color transparency for the $\pi$ and $\rho$ mesons~\cite{Dutta:2012ii, ElFassi:2012hsy} and the absence of CT for protons.
-These existing measurements are, however, limited to values below the range of $Q^2$ where the onset of proton color transparency is predicted to occur.
+CT is predicted to occur at a significantly higher momentum transfer $Q^2$ for baryons ($Q^2 > 14~{\rm GeV}^2$ {for the proton and $Q^2 > 22~{\rm GeV}^2$ for the neutron) as compared with} mesons $(Q^2 > 4~{\rm GeV}^2)$.
+Note that, it was already proposed in Ref.~\cite{Blaettel:1993rd}, by~comparing with nucleon-nucleon scattering, that CT effects should be more pronounced for a meson beam.
+The predictions found here for the onset of CT are consistent with the findings at Jefferson Laboratory (JLab), which have confirmed CT presence for the $\pi$ and $\rho$ mesons~\cite{Dutta:2012ii, ElFassi:2012hsy} and the absence of CT for protons.
+These existing measurements are, however, limited to values below the range of $Q^2$ where the onset of proton CT is predicted to~occur.